I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 “Tall and majestic” is how the San Diego Zoo describes the emu.
 Hmmm . . . others might use adjectives such as homely, gangling, or goofy.
 But, beauty is in the eye of the beholder, and if the beholder is a birder, then tall and majestic it is.

 Up to six feet in height and weighing between 60 and 120 pounds, emus belong to the ratite group, which also includes ostriches and kiwis.
 They are only found in the southern hemisphere and are flightless.
 Here endeth the ornithology lesson.

 A Plague of Emus

 The wheat fields provided an attractive buffet that made the misery of the farmers even worse.
-The birds trampled down fences, and that made it easy for rabbits to get into the wheat fields and have a good meal as well.
+The birds trampled down fences, and that made it easy for rabbits to get into the wheat fields and have some good tucker as well.
 The farmers wanted ammunition to deal with the problem but couldn’t get it, so they called on the government to act.

 A Job for the Military

 A deputation of farmers, many of them ex-soldiers, went to see the Minister of Defence, Sir George Pearce.
 Having survived the trench warfare of Flanders and Gallipoli, they knew about the effectiveness of machine guns.

 “Give us Lewis guns,” said the vets, “and we’ll deal with the emus.”
 (The Lewis gun saw service throughout the Great War and into the Korean War in the early 1950s.
 Its bullets had a .303 calibre, and the gun fired between 500 and 600 rounds a minute.)

 Minister Pearce agreed to the armaments but insisted they be kept in the hands of serving soldiers under military command.
 Obviously, the idea of a bunch of hayseeds running about with lethal weaponry did not sit well with the bureaucrats.